 Next arts grants cycle opens Aug.
 1 with an Oct.
 2 deadline

-Providence, RI – Arts and culture organizations, individual artists, arts educators, and artists and health benefited from $828,328 in grants approved by the Rhode Island State Council on the Arts (RISCA).
-The 138 grants will support arts and cultural activities throughout the state.

-Additionally, the R.I.
-State Council on the Arts will start accepting applications on Aug.
-1 for organizations, folk and individual artists, schools and arts educators.
-The deadline to complete an application is Monday, Oct.
-2.
+Providence, RI –

+The Governor-appointed State Council on the Arts accounced 138 grants totaling $828,328 were awarded throughout Rhode Island.
+Arts and Culture organizations, Individual artists and schools.
+Some of the grants support collaborations with healthcare, education, economic development and Veteran’s affairs.

+Governor Dan McKee and the The Rhode Island State Council on the Arts are pleased to announce 138 grants totaling $828,328 were awarded across the state of Rhode Island.
+These grants will fund activities and programs in (insert number of cities and towns) cities and towns and include grants to arts and cultur organizations, individual artists, and schools. .
+In addition, many of the grants support collaborations with healthcare, education, economic development and veteran’s affairs.

 Suggested Quote: “On behalf of the State of Rhode Island, congratulations to our State’s Arts Council for all of the thorough work to provide key investments in arts programming, an important sector in the lives of many Rhode Islanders,” said Governor McKee.
 “The grants being announced today, in addition to continuing to ensure R.I.’s reputation nationally as an arts and cultural destination, are a reminder that the arts bring audiences to our town and city centers, and, help fill our restaurants and shops, as well as educate our young people.”

-Lynne to rewrite:
+Lynne to rewrite: “Rhode Island is so fortunate to have a strong and vibrant arts and cultural economy, generating 16,876 jobs and 3.2% of the state’s GDP .
+These grants support opportunities for us to come together to celebrate, learn and connect.
+The state’s arts community is still working to recover from the pandemic.
+And while this is challenging, it is inspiring to see how our artists and organizations are partnering to share their innovative thinking, creativity, and problem solving skills with other sectors.”

 The listing of grantees is attached or click here (TBD).